Siroz555/CaribouStonks/README.md

         - Cast Title / Personalized message
         - HUD displays the remaining time and Strength gained.
     - Spirit Mask / Bonzo Mask / Phoenix Pet:
-        - Displays a Title when a Mask/Pet is used or ready back.
+        - Displays a Title/Message when a Mask/Pet is used or ready back.
         - Display a HUD showing the time remaining, sorted and color-coded.
     - Wither Shield:
         - Displays a HUD that shows the cooldowns of the Wither Shield Ability.